reframe-hpc/reframe/about/README.md

 In the future, we plan to allow users to describe their tests in a more abstract way using configuration files that wouldn't require any programming skills at all.
 Of course, the Python interface will still be available for more advanced usage.

+# General Goals

+When designing the framework we have set three major goals:

+* __Productivity__
+  The writer of a regression test should focus only on the logical structure and requirements of the test and should not need to deal with any of the low level details of interacting with the system, e.g., how the environment of the test is loaded, how the associated job is created and has its status checked, how the output parsing is performed etc.
+* __Portability__
+  Configuring the framework to support new systems and system configurations should be easy and should not affect the existing tests.
+  Also, adding support of a new system in a regression test should require minimal adjustments.
+* __Robustness and ease of use__
+  The new framework must be stable enough and easy to use by non-advanced users.
+  When the system needs to be returned to users outside normal working hours the personnel in charge should be able to run the regression suite and verify the sanity of the system with a minimal involvement.

 # Why ReFrame?

 HPC systems are highly complex systems in all levels of integration;